Your 50s are a pivotal decade. You are near enough to retirement to feel its hot breath on your neck, and that can be a good thing.

 11. Decide if you want long-term care coverage

-If you are going to buy long-term care insurance, which pays some or most costs should you become unable to care for yourself, your 50s are the years to do it.
+Long-term care insurance helps pay costs should you become unable to care for yourself.
+Your 50s are a great time to buy.
 Wait much longer and premiums become prohibitively expensive.
 Also, you could develop health problems that could disqualify you for coverage.

 12. Practice living on less

-You’ll save more, and faster, by reducing spending.
+You’ll save more by reducing spending.
 But there’s another reason to get a good grip on your outflow: Living on less gives you information about where your money goes and how much you truly will need in retirement.
 It’s a reality check for your planning.
-To get started, read “Be a Budgeting Superstar Without the Struggle.”

 What are your money tips for people in their 50s?
 Share your experiences in comments below or on our Facebook page.